valerymo/sop_assistant/README.md

 - Responds to natural language questions using a local LLM (Mistral via Ollama)
 - Supports adding new alert cases and operational solutions
 - Maintains a growing knowledge base that can be queried and reused over time
+- **Experimental:** Hybrid and External modes allow combining internal SOPs with web search or querying external sources only (CLI only, under development)
 ---

 ## Tech Stack